Georges Méliès: International success

-In May 1902, Méliès made the film A Trip to the Moon which was loosely based on Jules Verne's 1865 novel From the Earth to the Moon, its 1870 sequel Around the Moon, and H. G. Wells' 1901 novel The First Men in the Moon.
+In May 1902, Méliès made the film A Trip to the Moon which was loosely based on Jules Verne's 1865 novel From the Earth to the Moon, its 1870 sequel Around the Moon, and H. G. Wells's 1901 novel The First Men in the Moon.
 In the film, Méliès stars as Professor Barbenfouillis, a character similar to the astronomer he played in The Astronomer's Dream in 1898.
 Professor Barbenfouillis is the President of the Astronomer's Club and proposes an expedition to the Moon.
 A space vehicle in the form of a large artillery shell is built in his laboratory, and he uses it to launch six men (including himself) on a voyage to the Moon.
 The vehicle is shot out of a large cannon into space and hits the Man in the Moon in the eye.
 The group explores the Moon's surface before going to sleep.
 As they dream, they are observed by the Moon goddess Phoebe, played by Bleuette Bernon, who causes it to snow.
 Later, while underground, they are attacked and captured by a group of Moon aliens, played by acrobats from the Folies Bergère.
 Taken before the alien king, they manage to escape and are chased back to their spaceship.
 Then, with the aid of a rope attached to the spaceship, the men, along with an alien, fall from the Moon back to Earth, landing in the ocean (where a superimposed fish tank creates the illusion of the deep ocean).
 Eventually the spaceship is towed ashore and the returning adventurers are celebrated by the townspeople.
-At 14 minutes, it was Méliès' longest film up to that date and cost 10,000 francs to produce.